EpiLink/EpiLink/docs/_coverpage.md

 # EpiLink <small>0.5.0</small>

-> Link Discord and Microsoft accounts together
+> Link Discord and any OpenID Connect account (Microsoft, Google, ...) together

 - Only allow people you trust on your work Discord servers
 - All-in-one: Discord bot and web portal